 Yoga Poses & Sequence for Fertility

-My second round of Yoga for Fertility classes at the Reproductive Medical Associates started this past Tuesday evening.
+My second round of Yoga for Fertility classes at the Reproductive Medical Associates have begun.
 About 10 percent of reproductive age couples have trouble getting pregnant; and I have to imagine that number is even higher.
 Many women are waiting to have children later in life due to building their own careers or taking more time before tying the knot.
 After the age of 35, the decline in fertility starts to accelerate.

-Also, stress and diet play a huge role in fertility.
-One of my favorite acupuncturists, Jill Blakeway, founder of the Yin Ova Center, nails it on the head when she says, “In times of War and Famine, women’s body’s shut down as a means of survival”.
+In addition to age, stress and diet play a huge role in fertility.
+One of my favorite acupuncturists, Jill Blakeway, founder of the Yin Ova Center, nails it on the head when she says, “In times of War and Famine, women’s bodies shut down as a means of survival”.
 So many women these days are at War (daily stress, work issues, busier schedules, etc) and undernourished (either through poor food choices, too few calories or too many of the “wrong” type of calories).

 Eating a balanced and nutritious diet is important and it varies from one person to the next.
 Some women may need more healthy fats in their diets (even some saturated fats, animal proteins and full fat dairy have helped in certain cases), others may need more leafy greens and less caffeine.
 As far as diet is concerned, it’s best to work with a good nutritionist and find out what is right for each individual case.

-I truly believe yoga can be an incredible complimentary alternative care method for aiding women along the process to getting pregnant.
-Yoga connects us back to our source and helps us find a calm, centering place where we can slow down, Breathe and be kind to ourselves.
+I truly believe yoga can be an incredible complementary care method for aiding women along the process to getting pregnant.
+Yoga connects us back to our source and helps us find a calm, centered place where we can slow down, breathe and be kind to ourselves.
 We start to respect our bodies and do the best we can for them while also learning that some things are just not in our control.
 We can’t force our body to always do things biologically but we can work on how we react to certain life circumstances and upsetting processes and experiences.

 The yoga practice creates a safe environment for everyone to let down their guards and vent about their experience.
 Morning monitoring hours (going in every morning or every other morning for bloodwork, ultrasounds, etc.), they say, are horrible.
 No one looks at or talks to each other, it’s like standing in a crowded rush hour subway.
 I’m always so blown away at how yoga can create a community so easily and unite a group in a way nothing else can.
 I will continue to do what I can to help these women relax and form a loving relationship with themselves no matter what.